mingli202/me-schedule-maker/README.md

 - Adding courses
 - Saving schedules into local storage (bottom section)
 - A mobile-friendly version (not recommended on mobile because the website may be slow)
+- An account creation feature

 Todo:

+- A home page
+- A forgot password feature (page is still being build)
 - Some autocomplete features
-- An account creation feature
 - A tutorial